Eurovision Dance Contest 2008

-The Eurovision Dance Contest 2008 was the second and final edition of the Eurovision Dance Contest and was held in Glasgow, Scotland, hosted by the BBC on 6 September.
-The presenters were, as in the previous edition, Graham Norton and Claudia Winkleman.
-The contest took place at the SEC Centre.
+The Eurovision Dance Contest 2008 was the second and final edition of the Eurovision Dance Contest, held on 6 September 2008 at the SEC Centre in Glasgow, United Kingdom, and presented by Graham Norton and Claudia Winkleman.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster, BBC Scotland (BBC).
+It featured the participation of dance couples from fourteen countries.

-The winners of contest were Edyta Herbuś and Marcin Mroczek of Poland who achieved a score of 154 points.
+The winners of contest were Edyta Herbuś and Marcin Mroczek representing Poland who achieved a score of 154 points.
 Russia placed 2nd, Ukraine 3rd, Lithuania 4th and Azerbaijan, participating for the first time, were 5th.

 In a change to the rules, professional couples were no longer eligible to enter the contest.
 At least one dancer from each couple had to be a local celebrity, not professionally trained to dance.
 A further change was that each couple only performed once.
 In 2007 each couple performed a ballroom or Latin routine followed by a freestyle dance incorporating national flavour; in the 2008 contest, the latter freestyle dance continued and this time could include elements of traditional Latin and ballroom.
 A panel of experts was introduced with an approximate weight of 23% of the total outcome and the rest 77% determined through televoting.
 The highest possible points from the jury were 48 while the televoting cast a maximum of 156 points.

 Location

 SEC Centre, in Glasgow – host venue of the 2008 contest.

 The SEC Centre is Scotland's largest exhibition centre, located in the district of Finnieston on the north bank of the River Clyde, Glasgow.
 The venue's holding company SEC Limited, is 91% owned by Glasgow City Council and 9% owned by private investors.
 It is probably best known for hosting concerts, particularly in Hall 4 and Hall 3.

 Since the opening of the original buildings in 1985, the complex has undergone two major expansions; the first being the SEC Armadillo in 1997, and then the OVO Hydro arena in 2013.

-The host city and venue was announced by the BBC on 7 July 2008.
+The host city and venue was announced by the British Broadcasting Corporation (BBC) on 7 July 2008.
 The contest was attended by an audience of 2,000.